orenfromberg/infrastructure/README.md

 ## dev-machine

-This module will provision an instance running ubuntu that can be used for web development.
+This module will provision an EC2 instance running ubuntu that can be used for web development.

-To use it, get your ip address and apply the following terraform:
+To use it, get your ip address and add the following terraform:

 ```terraform
 module "my-instance" {